Hugopeck/hugopeck/README.md

 I lift heavy weights, do yoga and run.
 I read, write daily, and cook well.
 Happily married for over a decade, father of Clementina and Bernardo.
 We're digital nomads — we've lived in multiple countries and keep moving.

-Physicist by training, MBA by necessity, builder by nature.
-I also practiced Ninjutsu from ages 10 to 20, so I can throw ninja stars.
+Physicist, MBA, builder by nature.

 ### What I do